Figure53/QLabKit.objc/README.md

 There are four primary classes you will use for talking to QLab:

 - `QLKBrowser` - automatically discover QLab instances on the network
-- `QLKServer` - represents and individual QLab server with a name, host, and port
+- `QLKServer` - represents an individual QLab server with a name, host, and port
 - `QLKWorkspace` - a single workspace on a server
 - `QLKCue` - a simplified representation of a cue.
 A cue list cue is also represented as a cue